 Citizen Artificial Intelligence

 Any federal agency looking to truly capitalize on AI’s potential has to first realize its impact, according to the report.
-In fact, 88 percent of survey respondents feel it’s important for employees and customers to first understand their organization’s general principles in order to make AI-based decisions.
+In fact, 88 percent of survey respondents feel it’s important for employees and customers to first understand their organization’s general principles to make AI-based decisions.

 And before collaborating on AI, agencies need to trust an AI system’s outputs, either by citizens, employees or other AI systems.
 This ensures AI process don’t end up denying benefits to qualified veterans, or delivering wrong instructions to a taxpayer via a chatbot, for example.